What do I need to know about picking a hay net?

 Choices, choices, choices…

-Most hay nets are used in one of two ways - as a slow feed or as a way to pass the time in the horse trailer.
+Most hay nets are used in one of two ways - as a slow feeder or as a way to pass the time in the horse trailer.
 And you have about a dozen styles to choose from.
 But basically, you have the small hole and the large hole in the traditional net.
 Traditional nets cinch up and can fit several flakes of hay.
 The small hole varieties are designed to be slow feeders, while the much bigger hole varieties (like the one pictured below) are designed more for large bites and not so slow feeding.
 These also seem to spill much more onto the floor of your trailer or your horse’s stall.

 They are also made from nylon (usually) and also a thick cotton variety.
 You can even make your own from hay strings/bailing twine.
 I seem to have better luck with the thick cotton variety, but I can’t seem to find one of those in a slow feeder small holed type.
 My nylon ones tend to fray easily, thus creating a definite tangled up situation if it should snap.